Information for Undocumented Students

 DACA students with a social security number should ask the colleges they apply to if they need to complete a paper version of the FAFSA to be eligible for institutional aid.

 Overview of opportunities to pay for college for undocumented Oregon students.

 Printable guide to applying and paying for college for undocumented students.
 Available in Spanish.

 Organization dedicated to defending and advocating for the rights of low-income immigrants.

 Formerly E4FC, provides information and resources for educators and students that empower undocumented young people to achieve educational and career goals.

 Undocumented youth have a constitutional right to receive a free public K–12 education.
 Educators can support and affirm immigrant students with these resources.

 Resource guide for educators on helping undocumented students succeed in secondary and postsecondary education.

 A website and mobile app that lists opportunities open to undocumented students.

-Database of undergraduate and graduate scholarships updated each year.
+Formerly E4FC, a database of undergraduate scholarships updated each year.